 Summers and holidays are busy times for entertaining out of town guests!

-My friend Barb has guests coming and going all year long.
+has guests coming and going all year long.
 My husband and I experienced true hospitality when we stayed with Barb and her family a few years ago in Wisconsin.
 I can tell you that we had the best food (yummy lamb!), conversation, night’s sleep, and we can’t wait to go back!

 Her family went out of their way to make us feel warm and welcome.